General SEO

 • Technical SEO is the process of optimizing a website to help search engines find, crawl, understand, and index your pages.

-There are also a few subtypes of SEO focusing on specific business conditions such as local SEO, ecommerce SEO, and enterprise SEO.
+There are also a few subtypes of SEO focusing on specific business conditions such as local SEO, ecomerce SEO, or enterprise SEO.
+But if you want a full list of all the types of SEO, we compiled one here (67 types of SEO to date).

 How can I learn SEO?